 Kraftstoff, Draft Display, Bear & Loupe are better typefaces to replace Bleeding Cowboys.
 These fonts help in smoothening the looks of the typeface despite giving the impression of being antique.
 The fonts are also perfect for headlines and leading text.

 Courier and Courier New

-While Courier and Courier New are known for their clarity and readability, but these fonts are not of much use when it comes to expressing something modern and charming through design.
+While Courier and Courier New are known for their clarity and readability, these fonts are not of much use when it comes to expressing something modern and charming through design.

-Museo is semi-slab serif typeface known for its versatility as it can be used in headlines and body text.
+Museo is a semi-slab serif typeface known for its versatility as it can be used in headlines and body text.
 It has the qualities of being lucid and legible just as Courier is.
 This serif font can also work well with Brand Grotesque and Trade Gothic.